 Covered and non-covered emissions, and LULUCF

 More and more countries present their NDCs as whole-economy targets, that comprise emissions from the energy sector (usually including transport etc), the industrial and process emissions, waste, and agriculture.
 On forestry, i.e. the so-called land-use, land-use change and forestry (LULUCF) emissions, the countries vary in their coverage.
-Anyway, if a country does not include, for example, the agricultural sector, then we assume reference level emissions for those non-covered emissions, as they are not subject to the NDC target.
+If a country does not include, for example, the agricultural sector, we assume reference level emissions for those non-covered emissions, as they are not subject to the NDC target.
 We source these reference level emission changes from the SSP5 reference, downscaled to a country-by-country emission level (Guetschow et al., 2021).
 Sometimes, when countries include LULUCF into their NDC target, and we have a “with measures” LULUCF projection (many countries in fact provide those), then we infer the implicit target for total emissions without LULUCF.
 For example, in the case of the US, you can see in the factsheets that there is a small thin line below the bold fat one.
-The bold fat one indicates total emissions without LULUCF and the thin line is the net emission line, i.e. total GHG emissions including the net uptakes that the USA reports for its LULUCF sector.
+The bold fat line indicates total emissions without LULUCF and the thin line is the net emission line, i.e. total GHG emissions including the net uptakes that the USA reports for its LULUCF sector.
 The NDC targets in fact relate, in the case of the USA, to the net total emissions including LULUCF.
-However, given that countries report natural carbon cycle fluxes as part of their LULUCF emissions (Grassi et al. 2021), this reported LULUCF emission is inconsistent with indicators such as the remaining global carbon budget.
+However, given that countries report natural carbon cycle fluxes as part of their LULUCF emissions (Grassi et al. 2021), this reported LULUCF emission is inconsistent with indicators such as the remaining global carbon budget or global net-zero CO2 years.
 Thus, our primary reference point in these NDC factsheets are total emissions without LULUCF.

-Anyway, in these factsheets, we provide you an option to approximate this 'hot air' effect.
+In these factsheets, we provide you an option to approximate this 'hot air' effect.
 You can choose to exclude hot air, in which case we show the future emission levels that are the lower of the two: The NDC targets as the countries states them, or the SSP5-reference emission projections, as downscaled by our collaborator Johannes Guetschow (see Guetschow et al., 2021).